rjvillegasm/rjvillegasm/README.md

 - 👋 Hi, I’m @rjvillegasm
-- 👀 I’m interested in bussines inteligence
+- 👀 I’m interested in bussines inteligence and data engineering
 - 🌱 I’m currently learning sql
 - 📫 How to reach me ... send a DM